"Today I saw you and spoke to you for the first time.

 - As shown in the episode "The Way We Was," Homer fell for Marge the first time he saw her.

 - On Jimmy Two-Shoes, Beezy and Saffi fall in love the moment they see each other.

 - Happens when Ferb sees Vanessa for the first time in Phineas and Ferb.
 Isabella to Phineas (although we don't know when it happened) is possibly the same case.

 - One of the Ork bikers asks this to Velma in Scooby-Doo!
 Mystery Incorporated after she fixes one of their bikes.
 Velma, being the Deadpan Snarker, bluntly tells him that she doesn't find him attractive.

-- The first time Helga truly meets Arnold at the age of three outside the Pre-K as he holds an umbrella over her head on Hey Arnold!.
+- The first time Helga truly meets Arnold at the age of three outside the Pre-K as he holds an umbrella over her head.
 Justified, as she puts all of her emotions and neglective parent's behavior into this one act of kindness.
 Word of God, however, states that they're meant to be.

 - In "Arnold Visits Arnie" during Arnold's Nightmare Sequence Lulu falls in love with Arnold at first sight and so does Hilda with Arnie.

 - My Life as a Teenage Robot: One-shot villain Little Acorn in the episode "Puppet Bride", who falls in love with Jenny at first sight (he sees hearts and sparkles around her upon seeing her) and tries to force her to become his bride.

 - Pepe Le Pew often falls in love at first sight with another animal so long as they have a white stripe down their back, most often towards Penelope Pussycat.